ltspicer/GALAXIS.electronic/README.md

 This happens when your opponent unexpectedly abandoned the game.
 Then you have to restart the game and hide the spaceships again.

+You can also play against the server.
+This opponent is called "robot" !
+So enter "opponent=robot" in the chat.

 ------------------

 Spiel Anleitung: